EVOLYSSE™: Why Next-Generation Dermal Fillers Matter for Your Medical Practice

 The rising bar for “natural” outcomes

 Compliance note: This article focuses on EVOLYSSE™ Form and EVOLYSSE™ Smooth (FDA approval February 13, 2025).
-Any other EVOLYSSE™ variants are outside scope unless and until they receive FDA approval.
+Any other EVOLYSSE™ formulations remain out of scope until and unless FDA approval is granted.

 What has (and hasn’t) worked with traditional HA fillers